‘Incomprehension’ at death of young man in Dundalk crash, mourners told

 “Other stories I heard over the past few days show a very caring side to his nature.
 Ever on the lookout for lads that might be mixing with the wrong company,” he said.

-“In the house the other morning, I was asking Martin, just trying to pick up bits and pieces I could talk about today.
-I said to Martin, ‘You mentioned something there about looking after lads, what did you mean by that?
+“In the house the other morning, I was asking Martin, trying to pick up bits and pieces I could talk about today.
+I said to Martin, ‘You mentioned something there about looking after lads’.

+“The next thing a young fella from the end of the door says “he saved me”.
+And I said, “what’s the story?”

 “Alan took me aside and said ‘Now you leave those crowd, get your self sorted out’.